 My essays, articles and poems have appeared in many books and periodicals, including Boundary 2, The Boston Review, Brick, Gone to Croatan: Origins of American Dropout Culture, Grain, Matrix, Open Letter, Postmodern Apocalypse, Prairie Fire, Quarry, Quill & Quire, Rampike, Semiotext(e) Canada(s) and Sulfur.

-I am an Assistant Professor in the English department at Concordia University.
-I teach courses on contemporary (especially contemporary Canadian) literature, video games, and, at the graduate level, media history and new media, with a particular focus on the relationship between media forms and 20th and 21st-century poetry and art.
-My current courses include Contemporary Canadian Literature (ENGL 377) and Media Poetics (ENGL 662).
+I am an Associate Professor in the English department at Concordia University.
+I teach courses on contemporary literature, video games, and, at the graduate level, media history and new media, with a particular focus on the relationship between media forms and 20th and 21st-century poetry and art.
+My current courses include Contemporary Canadian Literature (ENGL 377) and Distant Reading and Allied Methodologies (ENGL 668Cc/HUMA 888).
 You might also want to look at the department’s current course descriptions.

 I hold the Concordia University Research Chair in Media and Contemporary Literature (Tier 2).